Coding Quests

 queue_free()

-Connecting the same signal twice.
-If you call connect() every time a menu opens, you'll fire the handler multiple times per event.
-Always check is_connected() first, or connect in _ready() instead.
+Connecting the same signal twice is the classic.
+Call connect() every time a menu opens and the handler fires multiple times per event.
+Check is_connected() first, or connect once in _ready() and leave it alone.

 GDScript